 (+) (-) (+/-) (0) 14.
 Facilitate sustainable flood defence and coastal protection works in order to prevent flooding and coastal PHH1, PHH2 All other erosion, subject to environmental and visual considerations as guided by the Corrib go Cósta, Galway Flood M1, M2 SEOs Relief Scheme project.
 L1 IR1, IR2 15.
 Maintain and extend the achievement of the Blue Flag Beach Status in co-operation with IW.
 W1, W2, W5 All other SEOs 16.
 Ensure any development within the aquatic environment shall be carried out in consultation with All SEOs prescribed bodies and with adherence to their guidelines.
 17. Protect and maintain, where feasible, undeveloped riparian zones and natural floodplains along the River W1, W2, W3, All other Corrib and its tributaries.
 W4, W5 SEOs L1 IR1, IR2 18.
-Ensure that development does not have a significant adverse impact, incapable of satisfactory mitigation, All SEOs on protected species.
-19. The Council will seek to designate shore fishing areas at appropriate locations in the city.
-B1, B2, B3, B6 All other PHH1 SEOs 20.
+Ensure that development does not have a significant adverse impact, incapable of satisfactory mitigation, All SEOs 10. on protected species.
+7111 3203 19.
+The Council will seek to designate shore fishing areas at appropriate locations in the city.
+B1, B2, B3, B6 All other у на PHH1 SEOs 20.
 Implement the outcomes of the emerging strategy for the marine environment set out in the forthcoming All SEOs 20.
 Marine Planning and Development Management legislation.
-7 0200 olicy 5.4 Green Spaces: Urban Woodlands and Trees 1.
+7 52.55 olicy 5.4 Green Spaces: Urban Woodlands and Trees 1.
 Manage and develop woodlands in the ownership of Galway City Council for natural heritage, recreation All SEOs and amenity use, including Terryland Forest Park, Merlin Park Woods and Barna Woods/Lough Rusheen City Park.
 2. Make Tree Preservation Orders for individual trees or groups of trees within the city, where appropriate.
 B5, B6 All other IR1, IR2 SEOs 3.
 Integrate existing trees and hedgerows on development sites where appropriate and require tree planting, B1, B2, B5, B6 All other as part of landscaping schemes for new developments.
 IR1, IR2 SEOs L1 4.
 Continue to promote partnerships with the community for the management and improvement of B1, B2, B4, B5, All other biodiversity in local open spaces, through schemes such as the Green Flag Awards.
-B6 SEOs PHH1 IR1, IR2 L1 olicy 5.5 (Community Spaces: Greenways, Boreens and Public Rights of Way 1.
-Continue to develop and improve the greenway network in the city, providing alternative accessible PHH1, PHH2 1 All other circulation routes for pedestrians and cyclists, for the enjoyment of the entire community.
-M1, M2 SEOs and add to the chartes for peacestrians and eyenses, for the enjoyment of the entire community.
-C1, C2, C3 5203 2.
+B6 SEOs PHH1 IR1, IR2 L1 olicy 5.5 C Community Spaces: Greenways, Boreens and Public Rights of Way 1.
+Continue to develop and improve the greenway network in the city, providing alternative accessible PHH1, PHH2 All other circulation routes for pedestrians and cyclists, for the enjoyment of the entire community.
+M1, M2 SEOs 22.2.2 2.2.20 for possessions and equipment of the entire community.
+C1, C2, C3 5255 2.
 Develop a strategic citywide coastal greenway from east to west linking riverside walkways, having due PHH1, PHH2 All other ۷. regard to nature conservation considerations.
-M1, M2 SEOs regard to nature conservation considerations. · · SEUS C1, C2, C3
+M1, M2 SEOs regard to flature conservation considerations.
+C1, C2, C3 JLU3 C1, C2, C3